Where Would We Be Without Failure?

 - Pick up the pieces and get back on track to fulfill your purpose.

 Failure is like a woman you accidentally bumped into on the street.
-She follows you home and constantly reminds you of how sightless and careless you were when you collided with her.
+She follows you home and at your invitation, she teaches you ways to improve your game.

 Where would you be, if you had not stood up to failure?

-*Macy's story adapted from John C. Maxwell's Failing Forward (Thomas Nelson,Inc. Nashville, Tennessee, 2000)
+*Macy's story is adapted from John C. Maxwell's Failing Forward (Thomas Nelson,Inc. Nashville, Tennessee, 2000)